-Building Managers often have a High School Diploma, employers do prefer a bachelor’s degree in business administration, real estate management, or a related field.
+Building Managers often have a High School Diploma; employers prefer a bachelor’s degree in business administration, real estate management, or a related field.

 They should have prior work experience, and some states require Building Managers to be licensed.

-A Building Manager is responsible for the overall operation and maintenance of a building.
+A Building Manager is responsible for the overall operation and maintenance.

-This includes ensuring that the building is safe, secure, and in compliance with all applicable codes and regulations.
+This includes ensuring the building is safe, secure, and compliant with all applicable codes and regulations.

 The building manager also oversees the day-to-day activities of the staff, tenants, and contractors who work in the building.

-Building managers typically work in office buildings, but can also be found in retail centers, warehouses, factories, and other types of commercial properties.
+Building managers typically work in office buildings but can also be found in retail centers, warehouses, factories, and other commercial properties.

-Building Managers generally have a background in facilities management or engineering, and many are certified by professional organizations such as the International Facility Management Association (IFMA).
+Building Managers generally have a facilities management or engineering background, and many are certified by professional organizations such as the International Facility Management Association (IFMA).

-Building Managers are an important part of any property or organization and can make or break the success of a building.
+Building Managers are a vital part of any property or organization and can make or break the success of a building.

-When interviewing a building manager applicant, it is important to ask about their experience in property management or building management.
+When interviewing a building manager applicant, asking about their experience in property management or building management is vital.

-You should also inquire about their emergency readiness plan, as well as their thoughts on sustainable/green living practices.
+It would be best if you also inquired about their emergency readiness plan and their thoughts on sustainable/green living practices.

-It is also helpful to ask the applicant how they would handle tenant complaints and what they believe is the most important trait for a successful building manager.
+It is also helpful to ask the applicant how they would handle tenant complaints and what they believe is the essential trait of a successful building manager.